rundex0/rundex0/README.md

 - 🌱 I’m currently learning Javascript!
 - 📫 How to reach me: https://www.linkedin.com/in/nathan-carney9/
 - 🔭 I’m currently working on a URL Shortener!
+- 💬 Ask me about my next race! 🏃🏻

 <!--- - 🤔 I’m looking for help with ...
 - 👯 I’m looking to collaborate on a

-- 💬 Ask me about ... --->
+ --->

 ## ✉️ Find me on: